lobonz/openmelt2-ESP32/openmelt/README.md

 - Support for ESCs using standard RC PWM signals
 - Real-time diagnostics and logging
 - User-configurable settings with persistent storage
+- Normal two-wheel driving mode when throttle is at zero

 ## Debug System